Kenya–Somalia relations: Maritime boundary dispute

-On August 28, 2014, following unfruitful negotiations and alleged sovereignty violations by Kenya, Somalia filed an application to the International Court of Justice (ICJ) for the determination of a single course of a maritime boundary, including the continental shelf beyond 200nm.
-In 2015, Kenya raised two preliminary objections to the case in regards to the Court’s jurisdiction.
+On August 28, 2014, following unfruitful negotiations and alleged sovereignty violations by Kenya, Somalia filed an application to the International Court of Justice (ICJ) for the determination of a single course of a maritime boundary, including the continental shelf beyond 200 nm.
+In 2015, Kenya raised two preliminary objections to the case in regards to the Court's jurisdiction.
 The first is based on the claim that the instrument to solve the dispute was the previously signed MoU and that any delimitation shall be made after the CLCS has examined the submissions made by the parties.
-The second objection is based on Kenya’s allegation of both parties have agreed to a method of settlement other than recourse to the Court, under the optional clause declaration (Art.
+The second objection is based on Kenya's allegation of both parties have agreed to a method of settlement other than recourse to the Court, under the optional clause declaration (Art.
 36, paragraph 2) of the ICJ Statute and Part XV of UNCLOS.
 Nevertheless, the ICJ ruled over these two objections and took over the case, on February 2, 2017, explicitly upholding its jurisdiction on a case for the first time.

 Public hearings on the case were to be held in 2019 but were postponed to 2020 and 2021 as per requested by Kenya.
-However, Kenya declined to attend the ICJ hearings on the case in March 2021, saying in a statement that the country felt betrayed by the Somali government which had “incited hostility against Kenya, and actively contributed to the climate that encourages attacks against Kenyan civilians and against Kenyan forces in Somalia” despite the support Kenya had given Somalia in terms of humanitarian aid and military, financial and diplomatic support.
+However, Kenya declined to attend the ICJ hearings on the case in March 2021, saying in a statement that the country felt betrayed by the Somali government which had "incited hostility against Kenya, and actively contributed to the climate that encourages attacks against Kenyan civilians and against Kenyan forces in Somalia" despite the support Kenya had given Somalia in terms of humanitarian aid and military, financial and diplomatic support.

 On October 12, 2021, the ICJ delivered its judgement.
-The Court concluded that, contrary to Kenya’s allegations, there is no existence of a previously agreed boundary in latitude terms, and divided the 100.000 square kilometres in dispute among the parts with a new maritime boundary.
-However, Kenya still refuses to recognize the Court’s jurisdiction on the case, and the effects of the judgement remain unclear as the ICJ has no means to enforce its rulings.
+The Court concluded that, contrary to Kenya's allegations, there is no existence of a previously agreed boundary in latitude terms, and divided the 100.000 square kilometres in dispute among the parts with a new maritime boundary.
+However, Kenya still refuses to recognize the Court's jurisdiction on the case, and the effects of the judgement remain unclear as the ICJ has no means to enforce its rulings.
 Nevertheless, the ruling will most likely raise the tensions to a new level, affecting several cooperation efforts, especially in terms of maritime security issues in the area such as piracy, among others.
 Moreover, Kenya could be expected to pay reparations for its oil and gas exploration and exploitation activities in the territory now ruled to belong to Somalia.